 This feature is useful as it can provide a backup of the member's paper logbook, which could be useful in the event the logbook is lost.

-To view your logbook, click My account followed by My logbook.
+To view your logbook, click Logbook in your account page.

 When flying under instructor supervision, the instructor will complete training notes soon after the flight.
 This process will update the affected logbook entry, setting the Pilot Operating Capacity field and updating the notes with the exercises covered in training.